I have listed a taste of the Best Italian Recipes below.

 1/2 lb lasagna pasta, cooked and placed in cold water

 PREHEAT oven to 375 degrees and grease a 9x13 baking dish.

 Combine all of the ingredients except for the lasagna and tomato sauce.
 Mix well and spread cheese filling on a strip of lasagna and roll up.
 Place in the baking dish.

 Continue this process until all the lasagna is used up.
 Pour the sauce over the noodles.
 Cover firmly with foil and bake for 45 minutes.

 You may sprinkle shredded mozzarella on top of the sauce if you wish.

-Another one of my homemade Italian food recipes.
-You may add these meatballs to spaghetti or make meatball subs.
+You have found yet another one of my best Italian recipes.
+You may add these meatballs to spaghetti sauce and even make meatball subs.

 RECIPE FOR ITALIAN MEATBALLS

 1/2 lb ground beef

 4 slices stale bread, soaked in water, squeezed dry and torn into pieces